-☑ Vocabulary: School & year levels ⊙ Track 42
+B Vocabulary: School & year levels Track 42

 - Look over the table as a class. - Explain what the different levels are in school and point out that these may differ in various parts of the world.
-Answer any questions students have. - Bring attention to how ordinal numbers are used for years 1 through 12. - · Have students read and repeat infant, junior, primary, and secondary for correct pronunciation. - Explain that students will now hear some recorded sentences, and they should use the audio to help them complete the sentences beneath the table.
+Answer any questions students have. - Bring attention to how ordinal numbers are used for years 1 through 12. - Have students read and repeat infant, junior, primary, and secondary for correct pronunciation. - Explain that students will now hear some recorded sentences, and they should use the audio to help them complete the sentences beneath the table.

-- 1. third year

-- 2. year 7

-- 3. year 4

-- 4. year 13
+y e third year year 4 2. year 7 ž 3. year 4 4. year 13

-- Have students pair up. - Ask students to write their own information in their books and report their answers to their partners. - Students may follow up by talking about how their relatives feel about school (Do you like...?
-Does she like...?). - Check what students have written and give correction.
+- Have students pair up. - Ask students to write their own information in their books and report their answers to their partners. - Students may follow up by talking about how their relatives feel about school (Do you like ...?
+Does she like ...?). - Check what students have written and give correction.

-Going to University Lesson 4
+Read the conversation.
+Then listen.
+Minister

-Davi: So, do both of your brothers go to university too?
+- Davi: So, do both of your brothers go to university too?
 Isabel: No, my younger brother is at secondary school.
 He's in his final year.
 My older brother works for a tech company.
-He's a software engineer

-Davi: Oh, that's great.
+He's a software engineer - Davi: Oh, that's great.
 Isabel: What about your family?
-How many siblings do you have?

-I have two older sisters.
+How many siblings do you have? - I have two older sisters.
 Alice goes to this university, actually.
-She's in her final year.

-Isabel: Oh.
-What does she study?

-Davi: Maths.
-And she plays sport here, too

-Isabel: Nice.

-Davi: Yeah, and Giovanna is a tutor.
-But she also attends university part-time.
+She's in her final year. - Isabel: Oh.
+What does she study? - Davi: Maths.
+And she plays sport here, too Isabel: Nice. - Davi: Yeah and Giovanna is a tutor But she also attends university part-time.